Alternator Repair And Cost

 However, the alternator also replenishes the battery, preventing it from becoming drained.

-If you notice a clicking sound after turning the key, you need to determine which is faulty.
-Thankfully, we’ll discuss how to do so in the next section.
+If you notice a clicking sound after turning the key, you need to determine which is defective.
+Thankfully, we’ll discuss how to do so in the following section.

 Issues With Electrical Components

-Remember, the alternator has an important job; it powers all of the electrical components in your vehicle.
+Remember, the alternator has a vital job; it powers all of the electrical components in your vehicle.

-For this reason, if there’s an issue with it, it won’t be able to continue doing so.
+For this reason, if there’s a problem with it, it won’t be able to continue doing so.

 Watch for indications that suggest it’s struggling to keep up.